 If you’ve been Googling about quilting articles then you’ll have heard of Fons and Porter “Love of Quilting” magazine.
 They have a You Tube channel with some great videos; this is just one of them with tips for the essential items needed if you’re just starting out.

 And lastly, do a search for simple quilting projects; there are plenty to be found with a Google search.
-Have a look at Rosie Buttons tutorial for how to make and easy quilt for a bed.
 There’s also a really simple tutorial for a baby’s pram quilt, check out “How to Patchwork Quilt” over at Upcycled Baby Clothes.